nathalie-tate/zlyrics/README.md

-My install of clyrics broke and instead of trying to fix it, I wrote this. zlyrics currently only gets lyrics from [azlyrics.com](http://azlyrics.com), but other source may be added in the future.
+My install of clyrics broke and instead of trying to fix it, I wrote this. zlyrics currently only gets lyrics from [azlyrics.com](http://azlyrics.com), but other sources may be added in the future.